March 27, 2026

 Two changes were proposed in Budget 2026 that expand the scope of ITR-U further:

-• Loss reduction permitted: Effective March 1, 2026, ITR-U can now be filed to reduce a carried-forward loss reported in a previous return, even if the final return still shows a loss.
+• Loss reduction permitted: Effective March 1, 2026, ITR-U can now be filed to reduce a carried-forward loss reported in a previous return, even if the updated return still shows a loss.
+This applies only where the original loss return was filed within the due date under Section 139(1).
+Belated loss returns do not qualify for this route.
 This was not permitted before March 2026.
 If the loss reduction in one year affects subsequent years, updated returns must be filed for each of those affected years as well.

 Practical note on Budget 2026 changes: These are significant expansions but they come with conditions.
 The reassessment expansion in particular requires careful coordination with a tax advisor before acting.
-The 10% additional premium applies on top of the existing slab, and the mechanics of what the Assessing Officer can and cannot examine once ITR-U is filed need to be clearly understood before a decision is made.
+The 10% additional levy applies on top of the existing slab, the AO retains full authority to complete the assessment, and the mechanics of what the penalty protection covers need to be clearly understood before a decision is made.

 How to File ITR-U: Key Steps